The Physics

 Every time a living being dies a stopwatch starts ticking.
 Death starts the stopwatch.
 Science can read it.

-Source unknown — possibly das Museum für Vor‑ und Frühgeschichte (the Museum for pre‑ and early history) in Berlin.
+Source unknown — possibly Museum für Vor‑ und Frühgeschichte (Museum of pre‑ and early history) in Berlin.

 Radiocarbon dating is used to determine the age of previously living things based on the abundance of an unstable isotope of carbon.
 The isotopic distribution of carbon on the Earth is roughly 99% carbon 12 (with 6 protons and 6 neutrons) and 1% carbon 13 (with 6 protons and 7 neutrons).
 These isotopes are stable, which is why they are with us today, but unstable isotopes are also present in minute amounts.
 About one carbon atom in a trillion (1012) contains a radioactive nucleus with 6 protons and 8 neutrons — carbon 14.
 This rare, unstable isotope is produced from ordinary nitrogen 14.